rizdiaprilian/MLOps_Zoomcamp/UK_house_price/experiment_orchestration/README.md

 ![image](https://user-images.githubusercontent.com/42743243/187728007-28af1174-96ff-477c-ac7f-16f2cdb752ff.png)

-Copy the output of that cell and paste it to the address bar to start MLFlow.
+Copy the output of that cell and paste it to the address bar to launch MLFlow.

 Alternatively, you can also launch MLFlow without needing to start jupyter lab.
 Use the command below and do the same thing on copy and paste tracking uri.
 ```